davidmreed/monitor-affinity/README.md

 ## Polybar

 monitor-affinity is designed to be general, but specifically works with `polybar` setups that use `monitor = "${env:MONITOR:}"`.
 It obviates the need to write custom scripts for [multi-monitor `polybar` setups](https://github.com/polybar/polybar/issues/763).
+One can do

+    monitor-affinity -a largest -e MONITOR polybar your-bar-name

+to assign a bar `your-bar-name` to run on the largest monitor.
+The `polybar` config file must have the `monitor` key set as above.

 ## License